 - Nylon Jacket: Known in the field as the sacrificial layer, it is a first and short-lived line of defense.
 It’s also not flexible, which is typical of nylon-coated products and doesn't do the end user any favors when it comes to minimizing labor and downtime during installation.

 - PVC Insulation: In chemical environments, the insulation leaks and leads to breakdown.

 What’s the fix for this?
-A marvelous molecular mass known as the fluoropolymer.
+A fluoropolymer.

 To understand the fluoropolymer and its impact/benefits, it makes sense to first visit the root term, polymer.
 A polymer is a large molecule composed of many repeated subunits.
 It plays an essential and omnipresent role in everyday life.
 Polymers can be the very familiar synthetic plastics that are found in households (think polystyrene).
 They can also be natural biopolymers that are fundamental to biological structure and function (think DNA and proteins).
-Polymers by design have unique physical properties including toughness and elasticity.
+Polymers, by design, have unique physical properties, including toughness and elasticity.

 Fast forward to the fluoropolymer.
 Comprised mostly of strong fluorine and carbon bonds, it was discovered by accident in the 1930s as a result of other testing.
 What’s so exciting about this find?
 It so happens the fluoropolymer is characterized by high resistance to corrosion from most chemicals, better high-temperature stability than any other plastic, and for having a low coefficient of friction.
 It’s also the fluoropolymer at work in the coating on your household “nonstick” cookware!

 So what happens when you mix a fluoropolymer with industrial wire and cable?
 A cable that saves customers from unnecessary repair/replacement and labor and downtime.
 Meet Chem-Gard®.